On any given day at the Rotman School of Management, it’s difficult to pinpoint where our researchers might be and what they might be working on.

 Many Rotman researchers develop theoretical models, often mathematical in nature, that capture how firms compete under a variety of different market conditions.

 Though their approaches to collecting data and the types of questions they ask can be very different, they all focus on the same core goal: Uncovering the general principles and relationships that impact economic and social activity.
 Put simply, management researchers — at Rotman and elsewhere — study individuals, organizations, markets and the interactions amongst them.

 We are proud to say that Rotman is one of the most productive research centres in the world.
-Among business schools, we are ranked #3 globally for research, according to the 2017 Financial Times rankings, beating out top-tier schools like Stanford, MIT and Columbia.
+Among business schools, we are ranked in the top 20 globally for research, according to the 2020 Financial Times rankings, beating out top-tier schools like Stanford, MIT and Columbia.
 In any given year, half a dozen books and hundreds of articles are published; our researchers are called upon by the world's top companies for advice; and they regularly testify personally for policymakers around the world.

 The Rotman faculty is highly diverse: Our researchers come from across the globe and as indicated, specialize in various disciplines, including economics, sociology, psychology and management science.
 In addition to the examples above, they examine a broad range of issues such as the functioning of capital markets, the role of financial institutions and regulations, the nature of human decision-making, the impact of free trade agreements, strategies for stimulating innovation and entrepreneurship, the effects of technology on productivity and employment, and the barriers to and benefits of diversity in organizations and on boards of directors — to name just a few!

 Ultimately, this collection of diverse perspectives, experiences and interests allows us to develop a broad view of the major issues in Accounting, Business Economics, Finance, Marketing, Organizational Behaviour and Human Resources Management, Operations Management and Statistics and Strategic Management — Rotman’s main research and teaching areas.